 What is data risk management?

-Data risk management is the way in which organisations handle the data they are responsible for and ensuring that any risks are kept to an absolute minimum.
+Data risk management is the way in which organisations handle the data they are responsible for and ensure that any risks are kept to an absolute minimum.
 This includes the way the data is acquired, processed, stored, and used for the entire time it is under the control of the organisation.
 Some of the main causes of potential risks are:

 Inadequate data governance

 Data governance refers to the rules and policies an organisation has in place for the management of any data.
 Without robust governance, businesses could end up with a mishmash of disorganised data that will make regulatory compliance a minefield.
 For example, the General Data Protection Regulation (GDPR) introduced a ‘right to be forgotten’ when it came into effect last year.
-However, if businesses don’t know what data they have and where to find it, they cannot guarantee that it’s all been removed.
+However, if businesses don’t know what lawful bases for processing data they have and where to find it, they cannot guarantee that it’s all been removed.
 This could then leave them open to both financial and reputational penalties.

 Mismanagement of data

 Mismanagement of data is about the mistakes companies make in their handling of data through each stage of its lifecycle.
 A number of systems, software, and other tools may be involved at various points during the collecting, processing, storing, and protecting of data.
 If this isn’t handled correctly, however, it can become unusable or corrupted, which can potentially result in expensive losses for the business.
 In addition to that, it can incur unseen costs caused by inefficiency and lower levels of productivity.
-Well-managed data creates a well-oiled machine, while mismanaged data is like throwing a bucket of rust directly onto the gears.
+Well-managed data create a well-oiled machine, while mismanaged data is like throwing a bucket of rust directly onto the gears.